cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 nodes state switching: 节点工作状态微调
 - on power charging: turn on wake lock; charging off: turn off wake lock.
 - on wifi data: start all process A-D; wifi off: stop all process A-D and turn off wake lock.
-- in the sleeping mode, random wake up between 1..5 minutes, if Wifi is off, then stop; else run for a cycle of all chains follow up, and check whether in power charging, yes to turn on wake lock.
+- in the sleeping mode, random wake up between 1..WakeUpTime, if Wifi is off, then stop; else run for a cycle of all chains follow up, and check whether in power charging, yes to turn on wake lock.

 - Notify on the iterface- wifi only for data flow, keep charging to prevent sleep. the data dash board, with a button to pause everything A-D.
 ```
 1.Generate "chainID+relay+peer" combo, Pick up ONE random `chainID` in the myChainsMap,
-according to the global time in the base of 5 second, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find the closest ONE relays.
+according to the global time in the base of RelaySwitchTimeUnit, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find the closest ONE relays.
 Randomly request ONE Peer from myPeersList[`ChainID`][...].
 ONE Chain + ONE Relay + ONE peer // if any one of those fields are null, means the chain is very early, then use null adress move on. //信息不全就是链的早期，继续进行

 2. if the  mySafetyContractResultStateRootMiner[`ChainID`] == myPreviousSafetyContractResultStateRootMiner[`ChainID`];